 Typology Quantity Guideline

 (Hectares per 1,000 population) (Square Metres per 1,000 population)

-Public Open Parks and Gardens 0.80 8,000
+Public Open Space Parks and Gardens 0.80 8,000

-Space Amenity Greenspace 0.60 6,000
+Amenity Greenspace 0.60 6,000

 Natural and Semi-Natural 1.80 18,000

 POS total 3.20 32,000

-Play Space Equipped / designated play areas 0.25 2,500
+Play Space Equipped / designated play areas (LAPS and LEAPS) 0.25 2,500

-Other outdoor provision (e.g. MUGAs and skateboard parks) 0.30 3,000
+Other outdoor provision (NEAPS e.g. MUGAs and skateboard parks) 3,000

 Play total 0.55 5,500

 Allotments Allotments 0.25 2,500

 Allotment total 0.25 2,500

 TOTAL 4.00 40,000

-Step 3 Determine if provision should be on site or offsite?
+Step 3 Determine if provision should be on-site or off-site?
+Olop o Determine it provision should be on site of on site.

-Whether provision should be made onsite or via an offsite contribution is dependent on the size of the development.
-In the case of larger-scale residential developments, it is expected that provision will be provided onsite.
-Larger residential developments will have a critical mass of population and should provide all types of open space onsite in order to serve the additional population as a result of the development.

-Best practice guidance from organisations like FIT, recommends that provision below certain sizes should not be provided as onsite provision and instead provided as offsite contributions.
-This is to avoid the creation of numerous small sites often of less recreational value (and quality over time).

-New provision should be provided onsite if the scale of the development is above the 'triggers' set out in Table 4.1.2.
-For play space this is sub-categorised by the recognised types of play facilities (Local Area of Play - LAP; Local Equipped Area of Play - LEAP; Neighbourhood Equipped Area of Play - NEAP).
+- 4.17 Whether provision should be made on-site or via an off-site contribution is dependent on the size of the development.
+In the case of larger-scale residential developments, it is expected that provision will be provided on-site.
+Larger residential developments will have a critical mass of population and should provide all types of open space on-site in order to serve the additional population as a result of the development. - 4.18 Best practice guidance from organisations like FIT, recommends that provision below certain sizes should not be provided as on-site provision and instead provided as off-site contributions.
+This is to avoid the creation of numerous small sites often of less recreational value (and quality over time). - 4.19 New provision should be provided on-site if the scale of the development is above the 'triggers' set out in Table 4.1.2.
+For play space this is sub-categorised by the recognised types of play facilities (Local Area of Play LAP; Local Equipped Area of Play NEAP).
 These are based on respective minimum standards for each type of provision as set out in Appendix 5.

-Table 4.1.2: Type of contribution based on scale of development
+Table 4.1.2: Type of contribution based on scale of development minimum financial contribution £1,000 will be sought - see Step 4

-1-9 dwellings 10-14 dwellings 15 dwellings or greater Public Open Space No contribution Offsite financial contribution (S106 or from CIL receipts (once adopted)) On site
+1-9 dwellings 10-14 dwellings 15 dwellings or greater Public Open Space No contribution Off-site financial contribution (S106 or from CIL receipts (once adopted)) On-site

-1-9 dwellings 10-727 dwellings 728 dwellings or greater Allotments No contribution Offsite financial contribution (S106 or from CIL receipts (once adopted)) for development of 10-727 dwellings On site provision of land in developments of 728 or more

-1-7 dwellings 8 dwellings or greater LAP No contribution On site provision of land 1-7 dwellings 8-33 dwellings 33 dwellings or greater Play space4 LEAP No contribution Offsite financial contribution (S106 or from CIL receipts (once adopted)) for development of 10-33 dwellings On site provision of land and equipment in developments of 33 or more 1-7 dwellings 8-83 dwellings 83 dwellings or greater NEAP 5 No contribution Offsite financial contribution (S106 or from CIL receipts (once adopted)) for development of 10-83 dwellings On site provision of land and equipment in developments of 83 or more
+1-9 dwellings 10-727 dwellings 728 dwellings or greater Allotments No contribution Off-site financial contribution (S106 or from CIL receipts (once adopted)) for development of 10-727 dwellings On-site provision of land in developments of 728 or more contribution (\$106 or from CIL receipts (once adopted)) for development of 910-33 dwellings equipment in developments of 33 4 -or more 1-8 dwellings 8 9 -8 2 3 dwellings 834 dwellings or greater NEAP 5 No contribution Off-site financial contribution (\$106 or from CIL receipts (once adopted)) for development of 910-823 dwellings On-site provision of land and equipment in developments of 83 or more